Case Study

 An operator-grade case study from the CreativeMinds Development (cmdev) AI engineering practice.
 The companion open-source repository is live: github.com/Samueladewole/compliance-automator.

-The regulator's letter arrives on a Tuesday.
+It arrives by registered post, addressed to the company secretary.
 The subject line is polite — "Request for cybersecurity governance evidence under NCPS 2021 CNII obligations, Q1 2026."
-The body asks for a list of specific evidence: privileged-access changes in production over the prior quarter, the approval trail for each, the IAM policy diffs that produced them, the audit log entries that confirm execution, the regulatory-control mapping.
+Inside, a numbered list.
+Privileged-access changes in production over the prior quarter.
+The approval trail for each.
+The IAM policy diffs that produced them.
+The audit log entries that confirm execution.
+The mapping back to regulatory controls.
 Response deadline: fourteen days.

-The compliance team starts on Wednesday.
-By the end of week one, they have an extract from CloudTrail Lake covering the right time window.
-By the middle of week two, they have a draft mapping of events to NDPA Section 39 and CBN CSAT control IDs.
-By Friday afternoon, an analyst is hand-formatting the evidence pack into a PDF the regulator will accept.
+The compliance team starts on Wednesday morning.
+By Friday they have a CloudTrail Lake extract for the right time window.
+By the middle of week two, a draft mapping of events to NDPA Section 39 and CBN CSAT control IDs.
+By Friday afternoon, an analyst is hand-formatting the pack into a PDF the regulator will accept.
 The team works the weekend.
 The pack ships on day twelve.

 It will happen again next quarter.
-And the quarter after.
-Every regulated enterprise in Africa and the EU is now in a steady-state cadence of regulator queries — NDPA processing-record requests, CBN CSAT examination cycles, NMDPRA posture reviews, NIS2 Article 21 evidence requests, GDPR data-subject inquiries, sector-regulator one-off probes.
+And the quarter after that.
+Every regulated enterprise in Africa and the EU now lives in a steady cadence of regulator queries — NDPA processing-record requests one month, CBN CSAT examination cycles the next, NMDPRA posture reviews, NIS2 Article 21 evidence requests, GDPR data-subject inquiries, sector-regulator one-off probes.
 The work is repetitive, time-pressured, expert-intensive, and a poor use of senior compliance time.
+It is closer to grinding flour by hand each morning than to building anything new.

 The compliance-automator is our open-source answer.
 A regulator's evidence query goes in.
 A structured, citation-rich, audit-grade evidence pack comes out — in twelve minutes, not twelve days.
-This piece is the case study: what we are building, the architecture, the repo, the build roadmap, and the engineering decisions a CISO needs to see before trusting the output.
+This piece is the case study: what we are building, what the architecture looks like, what the repository contains today, what ships in four weeks, and which engineering decisions a CISO has to see before trusting the output.

-A side-by-side comparison portal.
-Left pane: the regulator's query, or a draft policy / contract / operational document.
-Right pane: the AI agent's response — non-compliant clauses highlighted, deep-linked to the exact page and section of the official government regulation, with the evidence pack auto-generated underneath.
+The product is a side-by-side comparison portal.
+On the left pane sits the regulator's query — or a draft policy, contract, or operational document.
+On the right, the agent's response: non-compliant clauses highlighted, deep-linked to the exact page and section of the official government regulation, with the evidence pack auto-generated underneath.

 The architecture

-• Air-gapped Bedrock deployment — the air-gapped pattern is the substrate.
+The substrate is the air-gapped Bedrock pattern.
 The agent never sends customer data outside the customer's VPC.
-PrivateLink endpoints to bedrock-runtime, bedrock-agent-runtime, KMS, S3, and Secrets.
-CMK encryption on every persistent artefact.
-CloudTrail data events forwarded to a separate Security OU account.
+PrivateLink endpoints reach bedrock-runtime, bedrock-agent-runtime, KMS, S3, and Secrets Manager.
+Customer-managed keys encrypt every persistent artefact.
+CloudTrail data events forward to a separate Security OU account so a compromised workload cannot destroy its own audit trail.

 The repository is live at github.com/Samueladewole/compliance-automator.
-Current shape:
+You can clone it and run the scaffold tonight.

 git clone https://github.com/Samueladewole/compliance-automator